-…and why a high tech firm ends up being worse than chinese water torture!
+…and why a high-tech firm ends up being worse than Chinese water torture!

-It’s work getting a new customers.
-Not that retaining them is easy, but it takes a lot more effort to land that first job, than it does to do a great job and be hired again.
+It’s work getting new customers.
+Not that retaining them is easy, but it takes a lot more effort to land that first job than it does to do a great job and be hired again.
 But have you ever thought to put a dollar figure on how much you value them?
 I recently had two experiences with two very different companies and learned first hand how much each of them was willing to pay to keep me as a customer.

 ¢55 a day bought Earthlink 6 months of my loyalty

 Enter Earthlink.
 I just received a lesson in how to treat a long-term customer, actually, I got a lesson in how not to do it.
 Let me back up for a little bit, I have been a customer of Earthlink, an ISP, for over 15 years.
 That’s long-term and that’s a commitment in anyone’s book.
 (I bend over backward for clients that I have worked with for a lot less than that.)
 OK, back about 6 months ago, we started experiencing problems with our internet connection and our VOIP, both provided by Earthlink.
 I started calling them to get the issues fixed.
 You put up with the typical (frustrating) scripted troubleshooting – you know the “Is your modem plugged in?” kinda stuff.
 Then you buy the $99.- modem since the phone technical support can not figure out what’s wrong and says it must be the modem (we did that twice at $99 a pop).
 Two weeks later the modem shows up, a short time after that you call back, ’cause it’s not the modem and your back to “Is your modem plugged in?” tech support, but you put up with that because you have a relationship and you want to give Earthlink the benefit of the doubt.